Top 6 Business Negotiation Strategy | Chris Voss

 – Chris Voss, The Master Class

-I just tried the mirroring technique in a conversation with my son.
+I just tried the mirroring technique in a conversation with my son and it worked like charm.

 Example: